 Here it is growing happily in a native plant garden in San Antonio with no supplemental water.
 If you’re looking for a low maintenance plant, this is the plant for you.
 No garden?
 No problem!
 I have it growing in a big container pot on my patio.

-1. Prolific blooms from spring until frost
+1. Prolific blooms from late spring until frost

 This plant starts blooming in the spring and goes through November.
 There are not too many plants that have that long of a bloom period.